jgumbley/blogs-are-easy-and-cheap/2015/05/03/instead_of_the_cross_the_albatross.rst

     The predator drone has a pair of laser guided hellfire missiles attached to it.

-After a critical US Congress commitee report in the mid-seventies the CIA had been banned from assasination operations in sovereign foreign territory.
-After September 11th the US executive signed a memorandum ordering the CIA to find and kill the leaders of the group of Islamic fundamentalists who had carried out the attacks.
-This executive order combined with the US interventionist wars in Iraq, Afghanistan and Libya has led to an enourmous growth in the use of drones as assasination as well as reconnaissance platforms.
+After a critical US Congress commitee report in the mid-seventies the CIA was banned from assassinating people in sovereign territory.
+After September 11th the US executive signed a memorandum ordering the CIA to find and kill the leaders of the group of Islamic fundamentalists who claimed responsibility for the attacks.
+This executive order combined with the US interventionist wars in Afghanistan and Iraq led to enormous growth in the use of drones for assassination as well as reconnaissance purposes.

 The predator drone, or General Atomics MQ-1 is a development of the Gnat 750 capable of travelling over 400 miles to a target, loitering for upto 14 hours and then returning to base.
 Unlike the Gnat, predators are equipped with Hellfire missiles, a relatively cheap air-to-surface missile developed in the 1980s to attack tanks and armoured fighting vehicles.
 The operator of the MQ-1 uses a targetting laser beamed from the drone to guide the hellfire at its intended target.
 Despite being designed as an anti-tank missile the hellfire is an effective anti-personnel weapon.